-6.15.7 Indirect Long-Term Greenhouse Gas Emissions
+6.14.7 Indirect Long-Term Greenhouse Gas Emissions

-Differences in long-term emissions between the no-action and action alternatives across the project lifetime would stem largely from differences in vessel idling times (i.e., wait times) over the life of the 50-year project lifetime.
+Differences in long-term emissions between the no-action and action alternatives across the project lifetime would stem largely from differences in vessel idling times (i.e., wait times)

+over the life of the 50-year project lifetime.
 The estimated idling times under the future with project alternatives were calculated during the economic modeling of the port to estimate economic benefits and were used for quantifying idling emissions in this GHG analysis.
-As described in Chapter 2,in the existing and future without project conditions, due to turning basin width limitations, larger vessels have a greater risk of marine casualty within the Oakland Harbor which results in operational limitations.
+As described in Chapter 2, in the existing and future without project conditions, due to turning basin width limitations, larger vessels have a greater risk of marine casualty within the Oakland Harbor which results in operational limitations.
 Additionally, smaller vessels have less space to maneuver within the harbor and must adjust their transit times based on the needs of the ULCVs.
 These inefficiencies and operational limitations continue and increase in the future as a larger share of the cargo shifts to the larger vessel fleet, and these vessels call Oakland more often.

 In the future with-project condition (for all action alternatives), expanded turning basins will alleviate some of these vessel transit inefficiencies while large containerships maneuver.
-ULCVs are expected in higher quantities in the D-1 and D-2 alternatives where both turning basins are widened, there are increased idling hours expected due to smaller vessels waiting for the larger Post-Panamax vessels to exit and provide space to dock, though with the emission-reduction benefit of decreasing overall number of vessel calls at the Port.
+ULCVs are expected in higher quantities in the D-1 and D-2 alternatives where both turning basins are widened, there are reduced idling hours expected due to smaller vessels waiting for the larger Post-Panamax vessels to exit and provide space to dock, though with the emission-reduction benefit of decreasing overall number of vessel calls at the Port.
 To integrate the estimated idling times expected from each alternative into the GHG analysis the idling hours were divided by the total number of vessels for each time period to arrive at an average idling time for each alternative for each time period.
+Please see Table 65 below for the idling hours expected for each alternative.
+The idling hours slightly increase for Alternatives D-1 and D-2 because the increased number of ULCV vessels in use for alternatives expanding both basins results in increased idling times while they wait for larger dock spaces to become available; though total emissions are still less for Alternative D compared to other alternatives due to larger vessels making less trips overall which reduces much emissions over the 50 year project timeline.
 See Appendix A04c for the associated GHG calculations.

 Indirect long term containership barge emissions from sailing from the 3-mile jurisdictional line to the Port (approximately 17 miles) were quantified for the future without (No Action) and future with project alternatives.
 The fleet forecast under the No Action alternative includes containerships which are expected to be more numerous, smaller in size, and less efficient for fuel consumption compared to the quantity and type of vessels expected to visit the port in future years for the action alternatives, except for tugboats used for maneuvering ships in the turning basin which remained the same for the No Action and action alternatives.
 With the widening of both turning basins under Alternatives D-1 and D-2, a greater number of larger and more efficient vessels can be used.
 Thus, these alternatives result in the lowest long-term emissions for containerships compared to the other alternatives.
-As summarized in Table 63, the No Action alternative is expected to produce the most long-term emissions from containerships, more than any of the action alternatives.
-The reduction in emission associated with each action alternative was calculated by subtracting the total CO2e emissions of the no-action alternative from those of each action alternative.
+As summarized in Table 66, the No Action alternative is expected to produce the most long-term emissions from containerships, more than any of the action alternatives.
+The reduction in emission associated with each action alternative from those of each action alternative.
 See Appendix A04c for the detailed calculations of indirect long-term emissions.